Skip to main content

 Be ready to grab and go

-If you’re worried how your dog will cope being in a café, get your coffee to go so you can leave before your pup gets bored or overwhelmed.
+If you’re worried about how your dog will cope with being in a café, get your coffee to go so you can leave before your pup gets bored or overwhelmed.
 Use small treats and gentle praise to keep them calm and always end on a positive!
-Go for a nice walk or play a great game!
+Go for a nice walk or play a great game.

 Heel!